Kazmirchuk/nats-tcl/README.md

 ## Supported features
 - Publish and subscribe to messages, also with headers (NATS version 2.2)
 - Synchronous and asynchronous requests (optimized: under the hood a single wildcard subscription is used for all requests)
-- Basic JetStream support
+- Basic JetStream support: publish and consume messages from a stream in sync and async manners
 - Queue groups
 - Client-side validation of subjects
 - Standard `configure` interface with many options
 - Automatic reconnection in case of network or server failure
 - While the client is trying to reconnect, outgoing messages are buffered in memory and will be flushed as soon as the connection is restored
-- Authentication with NATS server using a login+password, an authentication token or an SSH certificate
+- Authentication with NATS server using a login+password, an authentication token or a TLS certificate
 - Protected connections using TLS
 - Cluster support (including receiving additional server addresses from INFO messages)
 - Logging using the standard Tcl [logger](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/tcllib/files/modules/log/logger.md) package
+- Extensive test suite with 80+ unit tests, checking nominal use cases, error handling, timings and the wire protocol ensures that the Tcl client behaves in line with official NATS clients

 ## Usage